mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 - Fresh P2-C gates: package 14/14 files and 134/134 tests; strict TypeScript;
   production build; artifact manifest and `proof:all` green.
 Its sealed production guard records +6.3% JSON and is a regression guard only.
+- Fresh P3 same-FIRST gates: exact hostile harness and manifest; package 14/14 files and 134/134 tests; strict TypeScript; production build and `proof:all` green.
+The unchanged production guard records +1.3% JSON and 74.8% faster dispatch; it is not formation proof.
 - U gates: 24/24 unordered cases plus 13/13 S-kernel regressions; package suite 14/14
   files and 134/134 tests; strict TypeScript; production build; manifest,